 5. Reflector 4 App

-Note: Reflector 4 is a commercial software that offers 7-day free trial, which is what I downloaded for testing.
+Note: Reflector 4 is a commercial software that offers a 7-day free trial, which is what I downloaded for testing.
 I haven’t purchased the full version by the time I write this article.

 Best to use when: You want to record iOS screens on a Windows PC, and don’t have many video editing needs.
 Reflector 4 also has a Mac version, but personally, I feel the Mac version doesn’t offer more value than Quicktime does, except that Reflector can add a device frame.